openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm2_2_6.md

 ### Parameter 4: Temperature control hysteresis (DIFF I)

 Temperature control hysteresis (DIFF I)
-1. Value = 0 - 30, 0.3C - 3.0C (default is 0.5C)
+<p&gt1.
+Value = 0 - 30, 0.3C - 3.0C (default is 0.5C)<br /&gtWhen using a water-based heating, the recommended hysteresis is a minimum of 1.0C</p&gt
-When using a water-based heating, the recommended hysteresis is a minimum of 1.0C Values in the range 0 to 30 may be set.
+Values in the range 0 to 30 may be set.

 The manufacturer defined default value is ```5```.